 Nature Is An Excellent Model

 Of course, nature has perfectly balanced production and decomposition to ensure sustainability.
 Waste products created by organisms and natural processes are entirely recycled by other organisms and processes.
 Human beings, on the other hand, produce approximately 2.6 trillion pounds of garbage in a year.

-In Canada, alone we generate 31 million tons of garbage per year – about twice as much per person as Japan.
-Of that 31 million tons, about 67% goes to over 10,000 landfill sites where plastic and glass will take about a million years to break down, aluminum cans 500 years to disintegrate, tin cans 100 years to dissolve and paper 80 years to break down.
+In Canada, alone we generate 31 million tons of garbage per year – about twice as much per person as in Japan.
+Of that 31 million tons, about 67% goes to over 10,000 landfill sites where plastic and glass will take about a million years to break down, aluminum cans 500 years to disintegrate, tin cans 100 years to dissolve, and paper 80 years to break down.
 And, the health and environmental concerns associated with these sites are disturbing.

-The amount of readily available information, statistics and technical discussion on this topic is legion.
+The amount of readily available information, statistics, and technical discussion on this topic is legion.
 Our purpose in this blog is to just shine a little light on it.
 Coming up very shortly is Waste Reduction Week in Canada where you can find out more about all the initiatives being undertaken to help reduce waste in Canada. https://wrwcanada.com/en